-I asked friends who have children with a learning disability, I asked my friend Yvonne Newbold for advice (Yvonne has incurable cancer herself and a young adult son with a learning disability), we asked our hospice team and we used our instincts as Daisy's parents.
+I asked friends who have children with a learning disability, I asked a friend who also had stage 4 cancer and a grown up son with a learning disability for advice, we asked our hospice team and we used our instincts as Daisy's parents.

 We started to introduce the idea that sometimes people are broken, sometimes the doctors can’t fix things, we reassured Daisy that in her case the doctors had been good at fixing things (she had not long come home following another epic 8 hour surgery and once again had survived against the odds), but Daddy’s doctors were not sure if they could fix him now.

 We also decided not to hide her from the reality of the situation, one Sunday afternoon, as we were sitting at home, Andy was in considerable pain and vomiting, Daisy was in the room, I did not move her away, I needed her to see how poorly Daddy was, I needed her to know that we were being honest with her when we said that Daddy was broken.

 We could all see how Andy was changing, becoming very jaundiced, vomiting a lot, bloated from steroids, we owed it to Daisy and the rest of the children to acknowledge what was happening, not to pretend that everything was going to be alright without frightening them .
 In many ways helping Daisy to understand what was happening was no different to helping the other children understand, we just had to use the best communication channels for her needs.